ANCIR/granoproject.org/contributing.md

 * Explore our [GitHub organisation](https://github.com/granoproject) to see available extensions and experimental repositories.
 Consider contributing your own extension.
 * Follow [GranoProject](https://twitter.com/granoproject) on Twitter!

+By contributing to grano or any of the existing modules you agree to share your work on the terms of [the open source license used by the project](/license/).